hutenajey/Lispself/README.md

 # lisp-self
-Lisp-self is a business support server frame by sbcl, Production Consumer Model.Protocols undefined.
+lisp-self is a business support server frame by sbcl, Production Consumer Model.Protocols undefined.